simeononsecurity/simeononsecurity.ch/content/articles/10-essential-cybersecurity-checks-for-your-home-network/index.en.md

 * **Use strong and unique passwords** for all your online accounts and devices.
 Avoid using common passwords or easily guessable information such as your name or birthdate.
 * **Enable two-factor authentication** whenever possible.
 This adds an extra layer of security by requiring a second form of verification, such as a code sent to your mobile device.
-* **Encrypt sensitive data** to ensure that even if it is intercepted, it cannot be read by unauthorized individuals.
+* **Encrypt sensitive data** to ensure that even if it is intercepted, it can't be read by unauthorized individuals.
 * **Regularly update and patch your software and applications**.
 This helps to address any vulnerabilities that may be exploited by hackers.
 * **Be cautious when sharing personal information online**.
 Avoid providing unnecessary personal details on social media platforms or unsecured websites.